Web Developer vs. Software Engineer – Which is Better to Pursue?

 Being a web developer has its advantages.
 There are people working right now with associates’ degrees or even GEDs in jobs paying upper five figures.
 As freelancing and job portfolios and not the rigorous discipline of engineering are your ticket, you can go where you want if you are willing to put in the hours and pay your dues.

-You can always use, Team Treehouse, and Udemy to get introduced to and hone skills in other areas.
+Using an online course will help as well.
+Team Treehouse, and Udemy hone your skills in other areas outside what you already know in programming.
 In fact, in the Information Age, it is possible that the above sites would get you the necessary skills, but unfortunately Human Resources still likes to see letters along with your name.
 If you don’t have a B.A. or a B.S. in something, or at bare minimum an Associate’s Degree, it can be difficult to get the interview.
 Once you’ve invested that much time, I suggest anyone looking to develop anything go with a coding mentality and learn software development.

 Learn the Skills you need for either career with a FREE trial at Team Treehouse